Brooklynn Balic

 brooklynn.balic@wsu.edu

 I’m a DVM student from British Columbia and completed my undergraduate studies at University of British Columbia—Okanagan.
 I started the DVM program on the Pullman campus as a member of the class of 2027.
-This is my second year as an ambassador!
+This is my third year as an ambassador- check out my spotlight feature!
+I’m also a social media manager for the DVM program.

-I’d love to talk to you about the DVM curriculum in years 1 and 2.
+I’d love to talk to you about anything DVM related!

 Areas of interest